 - Follow us on Facebook by clicking here.
 Once you’re on the page, hit the ‘LIKE’ button

 - Make sure to subscribe to our YouTube channel here.
 To subscribe, visit the channel and click on ‘SUBSCRIBE.’
-And if you can give us a thumbs up on our video’s and/or a comment that helps too.
+And if you can give us a thumbs up on our videos.